tahunus/IntelliSense-AutoLight/README.md

 #### Enrolled Lights, Circadian Rhythm Temperatures and Enrolled Faces

 The _saveData_ function stores configuration data received from the webpage interface.
+It parses the incomning JSON string

+structure of JSOn string

-It parses the incomning JSON string and updates the corresponding variables & arrays.
+and updates the corresponding variables & arrays.
 As a form of visual feedback, each selected light is toggled ON/OFF.
 It then saves this data in 3 files: _enrolledLights.txt_, _TODtemps.txt_ and _enrolledFAces.txt_.
 It then updates the reference hour described in [Time of Day](#time-of-day).
 Finally, it sets the lights' temperature based on the incoming data.

-#### Sensitivity Parameters

 #### Webserver & Webclient
 The webpage is designed to discover and manage smart lights within a network.
 Upon loading, the page fetches information on available lights, displaying details like IP address, MAC address, signal strength, and state.
 Users can select which lights to enroll.
 The page also presents a table for adjusting light temperatures at different times of the day.
 Additionally, there's a table for managing Face IDs, where each face can be associated with up to three lighting scenes.
 The user can save changes with a "Confirm" button.
 Inactivity for 5 minutes triggers a notification prompting the user to reload for updated data.